NrsSystems/docs/digital-displays/views-management.md

 _Background Color_ and _Text Color:_ Select each box to choose a color from the palette for the two elements of the clock.
 By default both colors are set to black; you will need to select and change at least one color so the time is visible.

 _Google Font:_ Select this list to choose the font for the display.

+### Generic Countdown Timer
+The generic countdown timer allows you to count down to a specific date as well as time, and creates a stylized webpage to show the countdown.
+Various text display options allow you to customize the countdown information to be shown.

+_Description:_ Add a simple text description of the timer, which is how it will be listed in the Views table.

+_End Date:_ Select or type the date for the timer to finish.

+_End Time:_ Select or type the time of day for the timer to finish.

+_Background Source:_ Select an image or video to display in the background of the timer.

+The remaining options are set to **No** or **None** by default.
+To view and change the options, select **Expand** next to the option you want; when expanded, select **Collapse** to hide the option again.

+_Background After Timer Completes:_ This option lets you select a different image or video to display in the background after the timer completes.

+_Title Display, Body Display, Sub Body Display:_ Select **Text** to enter text to be shown and to select the font size and type for the text.
+Select **Image** to choose from the list of available images.

+_Day Display, Hour Display, Minute Display, Second Display:_ These options let you display and specify the singular and plural forms of words to go with the countdown.
+You can use these options to customize the display text to a particular language or multiple languages.
+Alternately, select **Image** to choose from the list of available images.

+### Google Photos Album
+The Google Photos Album allows you to choose images from your own Google Photos account to show on a display, automatically cycling through the chosen pieces.

+_Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.

+_Google Photos Account:_ Enter your Google Photos account.

+_Album:_ Select the album from your Google Photos account to use as the source for images.

+_Display Order:_ Select the order to show your images: **Random**, **In Order** (as per the album), **Reverse Order**, **Oldest to Newest**, or **Newest to Oldest**.

+_Time to Display Each Image:_ Select this box to set the duration in hours, minutes, and seconds.

+_Number of Images to Show:_ Enter the number of images to be shown.

 ### Image
 _Description:_ Add a simple text description of the image, which is how it will be listed in the Views table.